TadaTeruki/pdock/README.md

 Be cafeful that this script will install the application to `/usr/local/bin`.
 If you want to install to another directory, please edit the script.

-2. configure your desktop environment
+### 2.configure your desktop environment to execute pdock

-Because of using GTK4, this application cannot set its position and size by itself.
-So you need to configure your desktop environment to set the position and size of the dock.
+This application doesn't set its position and size by itself because of using GTK4.
+So you need to configure your desktop environment to set the initial position and size of the dock and execute.

 This is an example for [sway](https://github.com/swaywm/sway):